 Laughter.
 This girl has heard Sasuke-kun laugh, has seen sides of him that she and Naruto had fought tooth and nail to try and revive.
 Sakura is grateful that Endo Amaya saved Uchiha Sasuke's life, but she cannot deny the twinge of jealousy reverberating in her chest.

 (The only person she cannot lie to is herself.)

-"Did you," he paused, and she can see that he is choosing his words carefully, "Do you recognize me?"
+"Did you," he pauses, and she can see that he is choosing his words carefully.
+"Do you recognize me?"

-The pink hair girl blinks, and her first instinct, her need, is pushing her to shout yes, yes I do you are Uchiha Sasuke and you belong to Team Seven, you belong in Konoha with us—home home home please come home.
+Sakura blinks, and her instinct, that age old need, is pushing her to shout yes, yes I do you are Uchiha Sasuke and you belong to Team Seven, you belong in Konoha with us—home home home please come home.

 But this is the Sasuke-That-Should've-Could've-Been, and he is happy.
 This Sasuke can laugh at jokes and smile at strangers.
 This Sasuke knows nothing of betrayal and heartbreak and the warm blood of his slaughtered parents staining his living room walls.

 She is taking too long, Sakura realizes, so she makes a decision.

 Smiling wanly, she levels grass-green eyes at this Sasuke she no longer knows and shakes her head slowly, "I don't think so."

 a/n: Part one of...something.
 Part one of definitely no more than five.
 This was originally supposed to be a 500 word drabble for Paige's prompt ("I've got dust in my mouth and a sting in my chest.") on the SasuSaku Month LJ comm (for a link, click my homepage, the event's open to non-LJ participants too!), but it just kept...growing on me.
 This will be updated almost daily until it's done.
 The idea might seem to be overdone, but I promise I'll try to take it in a newer direction.